What is the exposure triangle?

 Now it’s your turn!

 I’d love to hear from you!
 What exposure element do you struggle with the most?
+How will you practice setting aperture, shutter speed, and ISO?
 Understanding ISO, shutter speed or aperture?
 What mode do you prefer?
 Hit me with all your questions!

 Catch ya later,